Frank Arcilesi (Author)

 Forbidden License to Bite

 Sometimes I am asked by individuals if the following account is true.
-My only response isa forced faint smile.
+My only response is a forced faint smile.
 After all, it is they who will register it into theirconsciousness, and in the end, they will believe what they wish to believe.
 Itis that special mysterious human process we all possess.
 I cannot make thatpersonal decision for them.
 Their decision becomes their truth to them--andmine is mine…...

 Winter is not my season and killing is not my thing but I realize that each exists and each will have its time in this world.
 In certain times and certain places, certain inexplicable events can transpire—events that are counter to our beliefs and defy what we believe is logical.
 Through no choice of our own we are sometimes drawn to negative worldly forces that we have no desire to align our souls with—and then we are forced to participate in events counter to the fiber that creates our being.
 Then we must deal with them with whatever means are necessary.